EXPLAINER: Why Ukraine's southern Kherson region is a strategic prize

 Fresh water supplies

-Fresh water supply to Crimea would also be imperiled if Ukraine retakes Kherson region.
+Fresh water supply to Crimea would also be imperilled if Ukraine retakes Kherson region.

-After Moscow seized Crimea, Kyiv blocked water supplies via a canal from the Dnipro River.
-When Russia seized chunks of Kherson region and neighboring Zaporizhzhia region to the east, it immediately moved to unblock the canal to return fresh water flow.
+After Moscow seized Crimea, Kyiv blocked water supplies via a canal from the Dnipro.
+When Russia seized chunks of Kherson region and neighboring Zaporizhzhia region to the east, it immediately moved to unblock the canal.
 Russia needs that water for the local population, the irrigation of the peninsula’s arid land and for numerous military facilities.

-Kherson region includes the mouth of the wide Dnipro River that bisects Ukraine, and the regional capital, Kherson city, is on the west bank, across the river from most of the rest of the province.
-It is the only place where Russia has a presence on the west bank of the river and Russia has heavily reinforced its troops there in recent months.
+Kherson region includes the mouth of the wide Dnipro that bisects Ukraine.
+The regional capital, Kherson city, is on the west bank, across the river from most of the rest of the province.
+It was the only place where Russia had a presence on the west bank of the river and Russia had heavily reinforced its troops there in recent months.

-Ukrainian forces have been hammering the bridges over the river to hurt Moscow’s ability to resupply.
-If Russia were to lose its only foothold on the west side of the river, Ukraine would be better able to attack other Russian supply lines and challenge Moscow’s grip on other occupied parts of the south, such as Zaporizhzhia region where Russian troops occupy a nuclear power plant, military analysts say.
+Ukrainian forces hammered the bridges over the river to hurt Moscow’s ability to resupply.
+If Russia were to lose its only foothold on the west side of the river, Ukraine would be better able to attack other Russian supply lines and challenge Moscow’s grip on other occupied parts of the south, such as Zaporizhzhia region where Russian troops occupy a nuclear power plant.

 “The right (west) bank is important for both sides – for (Russia) in order to ensure the steadiness of the defense of the Zaporizhzhia direction, and for (Ukraine) to free this direction and cut off these three important arteries: the land corridor to Crimea, the water to Crimea and to return control of the (nuclear plant),” said Oleh Zhdanov, a military analyst.